Luvjen11/Akuko-nke-Ndu/RAILWAY_DEPLOYMENT.md

 1. Check the build logs in Railway dashboard
 2. Ensure all environment variables are set correctly
 3. Verify the MySQL database is properly connected
+4. **Java Version**: The project uses Java 17 for Railway compatibility

 ### If Application Fails to Start
 1. Check the deployment logs